tucna/Autokemp/README.md

   <img src="Doc/src_0.jpg">
 </p>

-- Sources code is in Czech language.
+- Source code is in Czech language.
 - Binaries can be run using [DOSBox](https://www.dosbox.com/)

 # Features